BeighIrtiqa/javascript--lookup-projects-challenge/README.md

       This Score board gives the number of Goals hit by each team.
 There are two teams playing , the HOME team and the AWAY/GUEST team
       This Score board also has a timer of 45 minutes which stops after 1 game slot (Here for conviennce I have set the timer to just 1 minute)
+3: BLACKJACK GAME
+      This is a basic balckjack game.